 - Fulfill reporting requirements for audit reports and related responses and the annual report required by the Texas Internal Auditing Act.

-The chief audit executive and staff of the internal audit department are authorized to:
+The chief audit officer and staff of the internal audit department are authorized to:

 - Have unrestricted access to all functions, records, property, and personnel.